authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI-Location Header {#bimi-location}
 ----------------------------------

-BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI indicator from.
+BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI Indicator from.

 The syntax of the header is as follows: